TheThingSystem/steward/nodewiki/steward/Devices.md

     * _error_ - indicates something else

-    * _reset_ - indicates that the device has lost state and, sadly, requires intervention
+    * _reset_ - indicates that the device, sadly, requires intervention

     * _on_ or _off_ - for lighting and switches